DevanshModi09/VimHero/README.md

 - In a challenge: real Vim keys.
 Each day's lesson tells you which ones are new.
 - `esc` while in Normal mode backs out to the challenge list.

+### Learning aids

+Every challenge explains what the new command actually does — not just what to press — before asking you to use it, and shows a 💡 tip on screen with a related trick or a common gotcha (e.g. why `b` sometimes "wastes" a keystroke snapping to the start of your current word).

 ### Scoring

 Each challenge has a par keystroke count.
 Clear it at or under par for